 Chrysotile asbestos is the most commonly used type of asbestos.
 If a building in North America contains asbestos, there is a ninety-five percent chance it is chrysotile asbestos.
 This is because chrysotile asbestos was mined in Canada, mostly in Quebec.
 The last of the asbestos mines in Canada were closed in 2011.

 Industry lobbyists have marketed chrysotile asbestos as a ‘safer’ alternative to amphibole asbestos.
 They argued that the health risks are low when chrysotile is handled with care, despite the classification by the World Health Organization of all kinds of asbestos as carcinogenic, including chrysotile.
-Recently, Health Canada has revised its statement that previously suggested that chrysotile is a less dangerous form of asbestos.
+Since December 30, 2018, all forms of asbestos, including chrysotile, have been banned in Canada.

 Characteristics of Asbestos Fibres

 Asbestos fibres have no smell or taste, and they are individually too small to see with the naked eye.
-Asbestos fibres cling to each other, creating a distinctive fibrous rock look.
+The fibres cling to each other, creating a distinctive fibrous rock look.

 How is Asbestos Mined and Processed?

 There are asbestos deposits all over the world.
 Deposits are found throughout Canada, especially in the province of Quebec.
-Others are found in Russia, Zimbabwe, China, Brazil, Kazakhstan, and South Africa.
-Smaller deposits and mines are found in Australia, the United States, and Bolivia.
+Worldwide, the top producers of asbestos in 2019 were Russia, Kazakhstan, China, Brazil, and Zimbabwe.

 Asbestos is mined from both open pit and underground mines.
 After being mined, it is separated from the rock by crushing it.
 A machine then segments the fibres by length.
 At the end of this process, most fibres are less than one centimeter long.